franklyT/cnsb-docs/docs/methods/White/$$template.md

   "It is!"
 ```

-Inline styling, that will apply a code tag and a code-friendly can be accessed merely by providing no tags to your code block, like so:
+Inline styling, that will apply a code tag and a code-friendly font can be accessed merely by providing no tags to your code block, like so:

  ```$this.red = orange;```

-If providing code examples, try to keep them short, but stick to the code conventions of the GDP, e.g. avoid using ES6 and even ES5 features, such as using var instead of let or const, and definitely avoid functional programming.
+If providing code examples, try to keep them short, but stick to the code conventions of the GDP, e.g. avoid using ES6 and even ES5 features, such as using ```var``` instead of ```let``` or ```const```, and definitely avoid functional programming.

 __Bad__: